LiKenun/nyc-opendata-search-results-scraper/README.md

 * **updated** (integer): the UNIX timestamp which this item was last updated
 * **apiDocLink** (string): a link to the API documentation (which might possibly be used to extract more metadata about the item)

-The resulting dictionaries are returned in a list.

-## How to Use
-Set the URL to the results page you want to scrape.
-Then run the cells in order if you just want to extract the search results.
-But the output of the `get_data` function can be fed to your own custom code for additional processing.
+## Getting the Data Set Details
+It extracts additional information about the items using the links to the items’ pages.
+It adds the following keys if the information is available:
+* **attachments** (dict of strings): key-value pairs of file names and their corresponding links to download them
+* **columns** (list of dicts): an ordered list of dicts representing column metadata
+* **dataDownloads** (list of dicts of strings): a list of key-value pairs where the key is the file name and the value is the link to its URL

+In the case where download of data set details is interrupted, run the cell again and the code will attempt to resume progress.
+Simply, it checks each item for the existence of the additional dictionary keys.
+If they don’t exist, the code tries to retrieve them again and amends the dictionary with any additional information it finds.

-## Missing the BeautifulSoup Library?
+## Missing Libraries?
+This notebook was developed on Google’s Colaboratory platform.
+Your environment may not have the same libraries preinstalled.
+If any of the `import` statements fail, you are probably missing some libraries.

+### BeautifulSoup
+This library is for parsing HTML code, obiviating the need for unwiedly/fragile regular expressions.
+Much of the information can be gleaned from the HTML alone.

-If you get any errors at the `import bs4` line, then you will need to grab the BeautifulSoup library for your Python environment.
+If you get an error at the `import bs4` line, then you will need to grab the BeautifulSoup library for your Python environment.
 You can install that using `pip install beautifulsoup4`.
 Detailed instructions here: https://beautiful-soup-4.readthedocs.io/en/latest/#installing-beautiful-soup

+### Esprima
+This library is for parsing JavaScript code.

+If you get an error at the `import esprima` line, then you will need to grab the Esprima library for your Python environment.
+You can install that using `pip install esprima`.